gcc-mirror/gcc/gcc/ada/doc/gnat_rm/implementation_defined_attributes.rst

 storage order for the derived type.
 For a record extension, the derived type must have the same scalar storage order as the parent type.

-If a component of `T` is of a record or array type, then that type must also have a `Scalar_Storage_Order` attribute definition clause.

 A component of a record or array type that is a bit-packed array, or that does not start on a byte boundary, must have the same scalar storage order as the enclosing record or array type.